Chopin, a Sonata in Paris: Casting

 Eryk Kulm joined the cast in June 2024.
 To prepare for the role, he read two extensive biographies about Chopin.
 He also spent three months learning piano pieces by Chopin to play in the film.
 Pianist Janusz Olejniczak oversaw Kulm's musical preparations.
 Lambert Wilson was announced as a cast member on 29 August 2024.

 Filming

 The film was shot over four months, and required the work of 260 actors, 5,000 extras, and 600 crew members.
 Principal photography began in Poland in August 2024.
 In late August and early September, filming took place in Roztoka, Żelazno, Lubiąż, and Żagań.
 From 21 September to 25 September 2024, filming took place in Łódź, including Izrael Poznański Palace.
 Filming took place in Bordeaux from 7 October to 26 October 2024.
 On 29 October 2024, filming began in Mallorca.
 Filming took place in Szczawno-Zdrój, Bolków, and Wrocław in December 2024.

 Release

-The film opened the Gdynia Film Festival on 22 September 2025.
+The film opened the Polish Film Festival on 22 September 2025.
 It received a theatrical release in Poland by TVP Dystrybucja Kinowa on 10 October 2025.